Stage Fright (1950 film)

-Stage Fright is a 1950 British film noir directed and produced by Alfred Hitchcock and starring Jane Wyman, Marlene Dietrich, Michael Wilding and Richard Todd.
+Stage Fright is a 1950 British thriller film noir directed and produced by Alfred Hitchcock and starring Jane Wyman, Marlene Dietrich, Michael Wilding and Richard Todd.
 The cast also features Alastair Sim, Sybil Thorndike, Kay Walsh, Hitchcock's daughter Pat Hitchcock in her film debut, and Joyce Grenfell in a vignette.

 The story was adapted for the screen by Whitfield Cook and Alma Reville (the director's wife), with additional dialogue by James Bridie, based on the 1947 novel Man Running by Selwyn Jepson.

 Plot

 Eve Gill is an aspiring actress at the Royal Academy of Dramatic Art (RADA) in London.
-She is interrupted in rehearsal by her friend (and crush), actor Jonathan Cooper, the secret lover of flamboyant stage actress and singer Charlotte Inwood.
+She is interrupted in rehearsal by her friend and crush, Jonathan Cooper, the secret lover of flamboyant stage actress and singer Charlotte Inwood.
 Via a flashback, he says Charlotte visited him after killing her husband; she was wearing a bloodstained dress.
 Jonathan claims he went back to her house for another dress but was seen by Nellie Goode, Charlotte's Cockney maid and dresser.
 He escaped the police and needs help.

 Eve takes him to her father's house on the coast to hide.
 Commodore Gill notices that the blood on Charlotte's dress has been smeared on deliberately; he and Eve think that Charlotte framed Jonathan.
 Jonathan angrily destroys the dress and, thus, the most useful piece of evidence.

 Eve starts to investigate.
-She hears Charlotte's dresser Nellie Goode boasting about her newfound notoriety in a bar.
+She hears Nellie Goode boasting about her newfound notoriety in a bar.
 While she is there, Eve meets Detective Inspector Wilfred O. Smith, and they become friendly.
 Eve then poses as a reporter; she bribes Nellie to tell Charlotte she is ill and introduce her cousin "Doris Tinsdale" as a replacement.
 Using her acting skills, Eve becomes "Doris" and starts working for Charlotte.
 Eve discovers Charlotte is having an affair with her manager Freddie Williams.

 Eve and "Ordinary" Smith become more friendly.
 When Smith visits Charlotte, Eve has to disguise the fact that she is also "Doris", the maid.
 Smith makes a courtship visit to Eve and her mother at home, where the Commodore drops subtle hints that Jonathan has left the seaside house.

 Despite her widowed status, Charlotte continues to perform her West End musical show.
 Jonathan comes to her dressing room, asking her to accompany him abroad.
 She casually tells him no, but he says he still has the bloodstained dress.
 The police search for Jonathan and Eve again helps him escape.
 He hides at the Gills' London residence.
 He is grateful to Eve, but she is starting to fall in love with Detective Smith.